 Seasonal signs such as chilly mornings and short days are hints that pumpkin harvest time is close.

 Once you have decided to harvest the pumpkins, there are a few ways to test pumpkins to see if they are ripe.
-Look out for these signs.
+Look out for the following signs.

 Correct color – Your seed packet will show mature pumpkins of the variety you have chosen.
 Be sure that your pumpkins have completely changed to the expected mature color.

-If you harvest a pumpkin that has a rind that is too soft, it will shrivel within a few days.
+If you harvest a pumpkin that has a rind which is too soft, it will shrivel within a few days.

-Sound – Test for ripeness by thumping the pumpkin and listening for the sound it makes.
+Sound – Test for ripeness by thumping the pumpkin with your knuckles and listening for the sound it makes.
 A ripe pumpkin will make a hollow sound.

 A woody stem – A third way to determine if the pumpkin is ripe is to examine the stem area.
-Pumpkins that are ripe have leaves and vines that are yellowing.
+Ripe pumpkins have yellowing leaves and vines.

-At the same time that this happens, the stems will begin to turn brown and become woody.
+During this yellowing, the stems will begin to turn brown and become woody.

 Tips for harvesting pumpkins